 A lot of people think they can use any kitchen knife to get the job done.
 However, if you invest a bit of money in a quality fish knife you will have a lot more fun in the kitchen.
 And you will honor the exceptional produce laying in front of you.

-What sets a filleting knife apart from a conventional knife is primarily its blade.
+What sets a filleting knife apart from a conventional one is primarily its blade.
 A filleting knife’s blade is more flexible and lightweight enabling you to separate the flesh from the bone with ease.

-In this article we will give you an overview of the best fillet knives on the market.
+In this article we will give you an overview of the best filet knives on the market.
 We will also tell you what to look for in a quality knife and answer all the questions you might have before making your purchase.

 You should consider a number of factor concerning the filleting knife’s blade.